 Another point about momentum is that when life is busy, completing tasks is weirdly easier because there is less opportunity to pause in between jobs to decide you don’t want to do the next one.
 That’s why it’s harder to get things done on a day that starts slow - something many people have suffered with during time indoors during lockdown.
 The way to initiate momentum is by doing small chores first.
 Complete these and move straight on to the more challenging task you’ve been putting off.

-The takeaway from this story is that small successes are the key to achieving bigger ones.
+The takeaway from this story is that a small task (success) is the key to completing a bigger one.
+Complete a small task before moving on to one that's larger so that your success builds from the smallest upwards.
 If motivation on a particular day is hard to find, go and do something else, or go for a walk to clear your head.
 When you come back, just get on with the job that's there to do.

 Success is catching.
 Although surrounding yourself with upbeat, successful people isn't always possible, use videos from YouTube to replicate the sales trick of rousing motivation.